The 20 Best Weaver Syndrome Doctors in Germany

 Hannover, NI, DE

-Christian Kratz practices in Hannover, Germany.
+Christian Kratz practices practicing medicine in Hannover, Germany.
 Mr. Kratz is rated as an Experienced expert by MediFind in the treatment of Weaver Syndrome.
-His top areas of expertise are Li-Fraumeni Syndrome, Macroglossia, Turcot Syndrome, Beckwith-Wiedemann Syndrome, and Bone Marrow Transplant.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Li-Fraumeni Syndrome, Turcot Syndrome, Macroglossia, Beckwith-Wiedemann Syndrome, and Bone Marrow Transplant.

 Learn about our expert tiers